spoonapps/docs/doc/quick_start/tryit/tryit.md

 ```
-# Create a new directory in our container with the `mkdir` command ("make directory").
+# Make a new directory in our container with the `mkdir` command.

 # This directory will only be created *inside the container* and *not* on your local system.
 (87ddvf54) C:\>mkdir C:\spoonroot
 ```